MCP Client

 The actions List Prompts and List Tools send a request to the MCP server to discover prompts and tools, respectively.
 Create the MCP Client beforehand and pass it as an input.
 Both actions create the necessary objects, such as Prompt and PromptArgument for prompts and Tool, ToolArgument, and EnumValue for tools.
 If the prompt or tool requires arguments, the objects help you understand what needs to be passed and how to format it.

 In general, prompts are often exposed to end-users in a chat to start or continue a conversation, while tools are passed to an LLM.
-You can learn more about this in the Using MCP Client Module with GenAI Commons section below.
+If you want users to be able to view tools and prompts, you can assign them the User userrole.
+For more information, see the Using MCP Client Module with GenAI Commons section below.

 Using Resources